MSc in Economics and Business Administration - Finance and Investments

 What gets you the job?

-As a graduate from Finance and Investments you will have a strong understanding of the securities traded in financial markets, how companies and households interact with financial markets, and how financial institutions operate and are regulated.
+As a graduate from FIN you will have a strong understanding of the securities traded in financial markets, how companies and households interact with financial markets, and how financial institutions operate and are regulated.

 You will know state-of-the-art models for asset pricing, company valuation, and investment decisions, as well as statistical methods for estimating inputs to models and for testing the validity of theories.
 You will be capable of implementing relevant models and methods on computers.